flock-community/aigentic/site/blog/2025-06-16-eudr/index.md

 ---
-title: "Leveraging AI for EUTR Compliance"
+title: "Leveraging AI for EUDR Compliance"
-slug: /ai-eutr-compliance
+slug: /ai-EUDR-compliance
-description: Using Aigentic to automate EUTR compliance for product catalogs
+description: Using Aigentic to automate EUDR compliance for product catalogs
 authors: [nsmnds, wilmveel]
-tags: [AI, EUTR, Compliance, Aigentic, Product Classification]
+tags: [AI, EUDR, Compliance, Aigentic, Product Classification]
-image: /img/blog/eutr.png
+image: /img/blog/eudr.png
 ---

-# Leveraging AI for EUTR Compliance
+# Leveraging AI for EUDR Compliance

-## The Challenge of EUTR Compliance for Product Catalogs
+## The Challenge of EUDR Compliance for Product Catalogs

-The European Union Timber Regulation (EUTR) represents a significant compliance challenge for retailers and manufacturers dealing with timber-based products.
-Implemented in 2013, this regulation prohibits placing illegally harvested timber on the EU market and requires operators to exercise due diligence in their supply chains.
-For retailers with extensive product catalogs containing thousands or even millions of items, manually classifying which products fall under EUTR jurisdiction is an overwhelming task.
+The EU Regulation on Deforestation (EUDR) represents a significant compliance challenge for retailers and manufacturers dealing with timber-based products.
+This regulation prohibits placing illegally harvested timber on the EU market and requires operators to exercise due diligence in their supply chains.
+For retailers with extensive product catalogs containing thousands or even millions of items, manually classifying which products fall under EUDR jurisdiction is an overwhelming task.

 <!-- truncate -->

 ## The Need for an Automated Solution

 One of our clients, a major Dutch online retailer with over 35,000,000 products in their catalog, approached us with this exact problem.
-They needed to identify which products in their extensive catalog contained timber or timber-derived materials and therefore required EUTR compliance documentation.
+They needed to identify which products in their extensive catalog contained timber or timber-derived materials and therefore required EUDR compliance documentation.

 The client needed a solution that could:
 - Automatically analyze product descriptions and specifications